|

 gabriele.moser@unige.it

 Gabriele Moser received the Laurea (M.Sc. equivalent) degree in telecommunications engineering and the Ph.D. degree in space sciences and engineering from the University of Genoa, Genoa, Italy, in 2001 and 2005, respectively.
-Since 2014, he has been an Associate Professor of Telecommunications with the University of Genoa.
-His research activity is focused on pattern recognition and image processing methodologies for remote sensing and energy applications.
-He is author or co-author or more than 140 papers in international scientific journals, conference proceedings, and edited books.
-Since 2001, he has been cooperated with the Image Processing and Pattern Recognition for Remote Sensing (IPRS) Lab, University of Genoa.
+He is a Full Professor of Telecommunications at the University of Genoa.
+His research activity is focused on machine learning and image processing methodologies for remote sensing and energy applications.
+He is author or co-author or more than 200 papers in international scientific journals, conference proceedings, and edited books.
+He is a Fellow of the IEEE.

+Since 2001, he has been cooperating with the Image Processing and Pattern Recognition for Remote Sensing (IPRS) Lab, University of Genoa.
 He has been the head of the RIOS Lab since 2013.
 In 2004, he was a Visiting Student with the Institut National de Recherche en Informatique et en Automatique (INRIA), Sophia Antipolis, France, Ariana research team.
 In 2016, he was Visiting Professor at the Institut National Polytechnique de Toulouse, DYNAFOR Lab, France.
-He has been an External Collaborator at INRIA, Ayin research team, since 2012.
+Since 2012, he has been an External Collaborator at INRIA, Ayin and Ayana research teams.

-Sebastiano B. Serpico
+Sebastiano Serpico

 Full Professor of Telecommunications

 Ph.D.
-Student
+Students

 A Few Projects